sap-tutorials/Tutorials/tutorials/cp-trial-quick-onboarding/cp-trial-quick-onboarding.md

 - using the left hand-side navigation
 - using the breadcrumbs at the top of the page

-There are certain actions you can perform at each level - we will refer to the sum of these actions as a **scope**.
+There are certain actions you can perform at each hierarchical level (global account, subaccount, space etc.) - we will refer to the sum of these actions as a **scope**.
 For example, when you are in a global account you can add global account members, create subaccounts and add entitlements to subaccounts.
 They represent the **global account scope**.

 This scope is reflected in both the left hand-side navigation and the breadcrumbs.
 This step helps you understand how to use both of them together to navigate through the cockpit in the most efficient way possible.